Pearson-Higher-Ed/design/c/loading-indicator/v1.0.0-beta.1/index.md

   - type: two column
     text: |
-      Loading indicators are comprised of a background container, a spinner icon, and loading indication text.
+      A loading indicator is comprised of a:
+      : - Background container
+        - Spinner icon
+        - Label

+      A loading indicator:
-      The loading indicator component is to be used to provide visual feedback to the user that they have initiated a process.

-      Loading indicators are to be used for processes that will take longer than one second.
-We do this to keep the user's attention.
-Do not use loading indicators for processes that are faster than one second as this may cause users to wonder what they missed if the indicator disappears too quickly.
+      : - Provides visual feedback to users that they have initiated a process and it holds their attention for processes that take longer than one second.
+(Do not use a loading indicator for processes that take less than one second since this may confuse users.)

-      The loading indicator should always sit over any page contents.
-It should be positioned vertically and horizontally centered in the viewport.
+        - Should always appear over the content area and be vertically and horizontally centered in the viewport.

+      There is no visual lightbox effect, however, the user cannot interact with the UI while loading is in process.

     contents:
       - type: wide image
         src: ./assets/positioning.png
-        caption: Loading indicator always sits over any page contents.
+        caption: Loading indicator should always appear over the content area.

   - type: section
     name: Redlines